Kachielite/chat-app-frontend/README.md

 ## Chat App

-An chat application that uses socket.io events to display popups when a new user joins or leaves the room as well as when a user in the room is typing.
+A chat application that uses socket.io events to display popups when a new user joins or leaves the room as well as when a user in the room is typing.
 It is built with React, Redux, JavaScript, and CSS.

 # To Visit App: